arielf/cuts/README.md

 `cuts` also supports `-` as a handy alias for `stdin`.

+# `cuts` design principles

+The following are the principles which guide the design decisions of cuts.

 ## Reasonable defaults for everything

 A file-name without a column-number will cause the *last* specified